Jonathan R. Todd

 Overview

+Jonathan’s work is nationally ranked by clients in Chambers USA for categories in both Transportation (National Band 1) and International Trade (National Band 4).
+His clients include the retailers, manufacturers, technology companies, transportation providers, and logistics firms whose business functions involve the movement of goods in the United States and abroad.
 His portfolio of experience includes industry mergers and acquisitions, contract drafting and negotiating of all forms, government license and permit management, business operations counsel, new business lines, new market entry, geopolitical risk management, regulatory compliance counsel and enforcement defense, claims, and dispute resolution.

 Jonathan is a national authority on supply chain management, transportation and logistics, and international trade matters.
-He frequently speaks at events nationwide and his commentary is widely published, including in NPR, Forbes Newsroom, Scripps News, Nasdaq TradeTalks, Vogue Business, Bloomberg Law, National Law Journal, Law360, Inbound Logistics, Supply Chain Dive and FreightWaves.
-He is a Crain’s “Notables in Law” recipient, a three-time JD Supra “Reader’s Choice Award” recipient for International Law and Transportation Law subjects, and a Supply & Demand Chan Executive’s “Pro to Know” recipient.
+He frequently speaks at events nationwide and his commentary is widely published including in NPR, Forbes Newsroom, Scripps News, Nasdaq TradeTalks, Vogue Business, Bloomberg Law, National Law Journal, Law360, Inbound Logistics, Supply Chain Dive and FreightWaves.
+He is a three-time JD Supra “Reader’s Choice Award” recipient for International Law and Transportation Law subjects, a Supply & Demand Chain Executive’s “Pro to Know” recipient, a LawDragon “Leading Lawyers in Maritime” recipient, and a Crain’s “Notables in Law” recipient.

 Benesch’s National Band 1 ranked Transportation & Logistics Practice Group has also held the title of national “Law Firm of The Year” in Transportation Law for seven recent years.